waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 | First body part | Second cell  |
 | Second line     | foo          |

-## Evolution 4 | Competition results: Position - X/X | Percentile - X%
+## Evolution 4 | Competition results: Position - 17/40 | Percentile - 42%
 ----

 During 11th October We have added a feature in which agent would kill itself when stuck between and enemy ghost agent and wall.
 Superior agents would trap our agent and remove any ability to play the game.
 We found out that the feature was not working correctly and agent is killing itself randomly.
 The problem is shown is the replay below at around time 600-500.